jmatuskey/hstdputils/README.md

 python -m hstdputils.process <output_bucket>  <batch_name>  <ipppssoots....>
 ```

+hstdputils.process obtains data and references for the specified ipppssoot's,
+processes appropriately for each ippssoot,  and copies output files to an
+S3 target based on output_bucket, batch_name, and the copied filename.
+If
+output_bucket ==  "none" then no S3 results saving is performed.

 As currently implemented the process routine supports multiple ipppsoots in
-the same batch and will put them all in the same output S3 target.
+the same batch and will put them all in the same output S3 target directory.

-#### Initial planning based on IPPPSSOOT's to determine RAM and CPU requirements
+#### Job planning based on IPPPSSOOT's to determine RAM and CPU requirements

 ```
 python -m hstdputils.plan <output_bucket>  <batch_name> < ipppssoots...> >plan.out